 Aside from the wonderful flavor, it is an inexpensive and effective way to add a ton of nutrition to your diet.

 Keep reading and I'll show you exactly how I make mine.

-What is Bone Broth?
+What is bone broth?

-Bone broth can be made from almost any type of animal: beef, poultry, lamb, bison and fish work especially well.
+It can be made from almost any type of animal: beef, poultry, lamb, bison and fish work especially well.

-Another significant benefit of bone broth is the extraction of gelatin/collagen. Â Yep, the same stuff that Jell-o is made out of!
+Another significant benefit is the extraction of gelatin/collagen. Â Yep, the same stuff that Jell-o is made out of!

 Bone broth can benefits a long list of ailment that include:

 - strengthens and rejuvenates skin, hair and nails

 - brain function